-In Section I, we lay out our theoretical framework.
-Preferences are defined over one's own and others' lifetime consumption stream in different "life domains."
-These preferences are represented by expected discounted utility, possibly with altruism or spite toward others.
+Sections I and II constitute the first part of the paper.
+In Section I, we lay out a simple theoretical framework whose purpose is to clarify the assumptions typically made in the literature.
+Well-informed, deliberated choices reveal preferences.
+The objects that enter preferences are one's own and others' lifetime consumption streams in different "life domains."
+Preferences are additively separable, both intertemporally and interpersonally.
 We model the ways in which the utility notion captured by SWB data can deviate from these "full" preferences, either because it is limited to special (narrower) cases of this general framework, or because it integrates across domains, time, or others differently than preferences do.
 We focus on three particular classes of possible deviations: respondents may (i) put weights on various life domains when answering an SWB question that differ from the weights that would correspond to their preferences; or they may interpret the SWB question to be asking about (ii) a time horizon shorter than their entire life, corresponding to either forward-looking utility (i.e., ignoring past periods) or flow utility (i.e., ignoring all but the current period); or (iii) social circles smaller than everyone they may want to take into account in their choices, corresponding to either family-centered or self-centered utility.

-In Section II, we consider the SWB literature from the point of view of our theoretical framework.
+In Section II, we consider the SWB literature in light of our theoretical framework.
 We begin by briefly reviewing work that investigates whether SWB captures the same utility notion as choices (actual or hypothetical).
-Taken all together, that work concludes that SWB captures substantial preference information but is not identical to well-informed, deliberated choice-based utility.
-However, that work does not focus on asking to what extent (i), (ii), and (iii) are responsible for the deviations.
-We then document how applications that use SWB data, while routinely assuming away (i), make varying assumptions about (ii) and (iii)-including in some cases different papers making different assumptions about the same SWB data.
-Sometimes these assumptions are made explicitly, but more often there is no clear statement about how the SWB data are interpreted.
+As mentioned above, that work finds deviations, but does not focus on asking to what extent they are due to (i), (ii), and (iii), and is therefore mostly silent on whether SWB captures other utility notions.
+We then document how applications that use SWB data, while routinely assuming away (i), make varying assumptions about (ii) and (iii).

-We also illustrate how in many common applications, these assumptions matter for the conclusions that can be drawn.
+We show how in many common applications, researchers assume, explicitly or implicitly, that SWB data capture narrower utility notions than choice (e.g., flow, self-centered), and we illustrate how the scientific and policy conclusions that can be drawn often differ dramatically depending on which assumption is made.
 For example, in economic applications, researchers often run a regression of current SWB on current income and current consumption of a "good" such as employment (e.g., Clark and Oswald, 2002), and calculate the money value of the good as the ratio of coefficients.
 We show that the theoretical interpretation of this empirical ratio depends on which utility notion is captured by SWB.
 For example, if SWB measures flow utility, then the estimated "dollar cost of unemployment" is a one-time cost, whereas if SWB measures lifetime utility, then (under some simplifying assumptions) it is an annual cost-so the total cost will be many times higher.
-Which it is matters a great deal for use of the results in cost-benefit calculations.
 We also illustrate how assumptions about the SWB measure matter for drawing inferences from SWB data about whether people are making mistakes (as in, e.g., Dunn, Aknin, and Norton, 2008) and for interpreting SWB's increase with age later in life (e.g., Blanchflower and Oswald, 2008; Stone, Schwartz, Broderick, and Deaton, 2010).
-Returning to these points in the paper's concluding section, we call for SWB researchers to think carefully about, and explicitly state what utility notion-e.g., with respect to (i), (ii), and (iii)-they assume their SWB data capture.
+We conclude from the first part of the paper that SWB researchers should be explicit and consistent about what utility notion they assume their SWB data capture, and should collect evidence to support that assumption.